openmobilityfoundation/mobility-data-specification/provider/README.md

 * `prev`: url to the previous page of data
 * `next`: url to the next page of data

+At a minimum, paginated payloads must include a `next` key, which must be set to `null` to indicate the last page of data.

 ```json
 {
     "version": "x.y.z",